CE-Programming/asm-docs/pages/tutorials/asm/gettingstarted.md

  call _RunIndicOff
 ```

-Next, we since our program is going to be using 8bpp mode, we need to set up the palette.
+Next, since our program is going to be using 8bpp mode, we need to set up the palette.
 This can be done many ways, simply by writing the color data in 16 bit increments to the palette memory.
 This code will create the following palette, which is highly useful.

 ```asm
 Create1555Palette: